PierrunoYT/deezer-preview-downloader/FINAL_STATUS.md

 **This tool only supports 30-second preview downloads.** Full track downloads are impossible due to Deezer's 2024 CDN infrastructure changes.
 All CDN endpoints for full tracks are inaccessible.

+## 📚 **Educational Purpose & Legal Disclaimer**

+**This tool is intended for educational and research purposes only.** Users must comply with Deezer's Terms of Service, respect copyright laws, and use this software responsibly.
+Commercial use or copyright infringement is strictly prohibited.
+The authors are not responsible for any misuse of this software.

 ## 🎯 **Honest Assessment: State-of-the-Art Implementation with Current Limitations**

 ### ✅ **What We Successfully Achieved**